HoFaLab/HoFaLapp/README.md

 https://user-images.githubusercontent.com/44381886/116580566-c6d12480-a913-11eb-8573-c649cd306992.mp4

 # Limitations
 - This in in an early alpha state and highly unstable
-- The coordinate plane in which you draw movements (XY-plane, or XZ or YZ) has to be defined before entering draw mode.
-Very important: The third coordinate / the position of the tool in the dimension in which you do not draw (for instance the Y position of the XZ drawing plane), has to be defined (by positioning the tool there) also BEFORE entering draw more.

 # Installation and Usage
 - Install [app-release.apk](app/release/app-release.apk) on your phone